KeithQuille-TUDublin/HCAIM_Ethicon_2023/README.md

 <img src=https://github.com/KeithQuille-TUDublin/HCAIM_Ethicon_2023/blob/568dba99df7392aadda358e745e3133567f621f0/components/vaccineBooth.jpg width=200>

-To do this they are building automatic vaccine booths where a picture is taken as a person walks in to the booth to recieve their vaccine, and depending on the AI that processes the image, one of two vaccines are administered.
+To do this they are building automatic vaccine booths where a picture is taken as a person enters the booth to receive their vaccine, and depending on the AI that processes the image, one of two vaccines is administered.

 **Concerns for Ethicon**

 There is a significant concern over the image system, as the vaccines have significant effects if given to the wrong sex.
 The company makes two vaccines, one for males and one for females.
 If given to the wrong sex, the vaccine can have significant effects on the reproduction system for that person, thus the image recognition system for the automated booths is a real concern.

 The company has claimed that it is very accurate at identifying sex when a person enters the booth, thus assuring the public that the overall system is safe.
 It was trained using the UTKFace dataset which has an almost even distribution of male and female faces (more on this dataset set below).
-Their rationale is the distribution of sex in teh dataset (almost equal representation, as presented in the figure below):
+Their rationale is the distribution of sex in the dataset (almost equal representation, as presented in the figure below):

 <img src=https://github.com/KeithQuille-TUDublin/HCAIM_Ethicon_2023/blob/d3baaaab926dd264c442d25c14142ce30dea500d/components/distribution.png width=400>